sliekens/gw2-xpadder/Xbox One/README.md

+# Preparation
+Configure the game client with these options and bindings to get the best results.
+ - Enable First Person Camera
+ - Ground Targeting: Normal
+ - Disable Double-Tap to Evade
+ - Lock Ground Target at Maximum Skill Range
+ - Snap Ground Target to Current Target
+ - Toggle Action Camera: <kbd>C</kbd>
+ - Next Ally: <kbd>Home</kbd>
+ - Previous Ally: <kbd>Shift</kbd> + <kbd>Home</kbd>

 # Control Options
 * Set 1: default set
 * Set 2: left trigger (while held)

-The control options for the Right Trigger (RT) change when Action Camera is enabled or disabled.
-The right trigger is used to simulate left and right mouse button clicks.
+The Right Trigger (RT) is used to simulate left and right mouse button clicks.
  - Tap RT for mouse button 1
  - Hold RT for mouse button 2

+ The control options for the Right Trigger change when Action Camera is enabled or disabled.

 | Custom | Set 1 | Set 2 |
 |:-------|:---:|:---:|